Wismut/crud_project/README.md

  As a data warehouse, you must use text files:

+ * users.txt
+ * posts.txt
- users.txt, posts.txt, regions.txt
+ * regions.txt

- The user in the console should be able to create, retrieve, edit, and delete data.
+ The user in the console should be able to create, retrieve, edit and delete data.

  Layers:

- model - POJO classes
+ * model - POJO classes

- repository - classes that implement access to text files controller - processing requests from the user view - all data necessary for working with the console
+ * repository - classes that implement access to text files
+ * controller - processing requests from the user
+ * view - all data necessary for working with the console

  For example: User, UserRepository, UserController, UserView, etc.